Two men to be cleared in 1965 assassination of Malcolm X

-Two men to be cleared in 1965 assassination of Malcolm XThursday, November 18, 2021
+Two men to be cleared in 1965 assassination of Malcolm XWednesday, November 17, 2021

 |

-NEW YORK, United States (AP) — Two men convicted in the assassination of Malcolm X are set to be cleared after more than half a century, with prosecutors now saying authorities withheld evidence in the civil rights leader's killing, according to a news report yesterday.
+NEW YORK (AP) — Two of the three men convicted in the assassination of Malcolm X are set to be cleared Thursday after insisting on their innocence since the 1965 killing of one of the United States' most formidable fighters for civil rights, Manhattan's top prosecutor said Wednesday.

+Prosecutors now say authorities withheld evidence that favoured the defense in the trial of Muhammad Aziz, now 83, and the late Khalil Islam, according to The New York Times.

-“These men did not get the justice that they deserved,” District Attorney Cyrus Vance, Jnr t,old the newspaper.
+"These men did not get the justice that they deserved," District Attorney Cyrus Vance Jr. told the Times.

-He was gunned down as he began a speech in Harlem's Audubon Ballroom on February.
-21, 1965.
+He split from the Nation of Islam about a year before he was gunned down as he began a speech in Harlem's Audubon Ballroom on February 21, 1965.

-According to The New York Times, the re-investigation found the FBI had documents that pointed to other suspects, and a still-living witness supported the alibi that Aziz has offered since his trial – that he was at home with a leg injury at the time of the shooting.
+According to The New York Times, the re-investigation found the FBI had documents that pointed to other suspects, and a still-living witness supported Aziz's alibi — that he was at home with a leg injury at the time of the shooting.

+The witness, whom authorities had never interviewed before and was identified only by the initials "JM," said he spoke to Aziz on the latter's home phone the day of the killing, the newspaper said.

 Also, the review found that prosecutors knew about but didn't disclose that undercover officers were in the ballroom when the gunfire erupted, and police knew that someone had called the Daily News of New York earlier that day saying that Malcolm X would be killed.